AOR AR-DV1 "Digital

 unregulated linear supply)

-- Test sample included a 8 GB MICRO SD card with a micro to
+- Test samples included a 8 GB MICRO SD card with a micro to

 standard SD Card adapter (earlier production came with 4 GB "standard

 - Receiver drop outs on NSQ squelch setting (cured by selecting LSQ squelch setting even

 - When in digital voice modes, lacks audio punch / No Audio AGC for Digital Signals

 (audio level is all over the place).